Reports: Justice Dept. preparing antitrust probe of Google

 Now the Justice Department has undertaken an antitrust probe of the company’s search and other businesses, according to reports by The Wall Street Journal, The New York Times and Bloomberg News.
 They cited unnamed people familiar with the matter.

-Spokespeople for Google didn’t immediately respond to a request for comment from The Associated Press.
-Justice Department spokespeople couldn’t immediately be reached.
+Justice Department spokesman Jeremy Edwards declined to comment Saturday.
+Google declined any comment.

-Google, owned by Alphabet Inc., has faced mounting scrutiny as tech companies’ practices worldwide have come under the microscope over the past year.
+Google, owned by Alphabet Inc., has faced mounting scrutiny as regulators around the world have focused on tech companies’ business practices over the past year.
 In addition to the 2017 record fine, European regulators also slapped a $1.7 billion penalty on the company in March for barring websites from selling ads from rivals alongside some Google-served ads near search results.

 Google says it has now ended that practice.